CraigGo/Portfolio-1/Data Engineering/Understanding User Behavior.md

 Summary
 This project simulates event tracking at a game development company.
 The latest mobile game has two events we are interested in tracking:  buy a sword & join guild...
 This assignment constructs the API server to catch these events using flask, kafka, python, spark and Apache zookeeper to maintain configuration information and provide distributed synchronization.

+In this project, we build out a Docker cluster for an end to end system.
+A web API server receives API calls from a phone application, logs the API calls, generates events in json format, and publishes them to a kafka topic.
+A big data analytics framework using the lambda architecture is built out.
+For the speed layer, spark will be used to subscribe to the kafka topic and prepare the data for analytics.
+For the batch layer, hadoop hdfs files in parquet format will be used.
+For the serving layer, external tools will be used to query the data in the hadoop hdfs parquet files.

+We use a web browser (instead of apache bench) to generate web API calls.
+The spark is enhanced to write the data frame into hadoop hdfs in parquet format, a user defined function is introduced to munge the data frame, and a filter is used to separate events later in the project.

 ### Setting up to run Spark jobs